learn-co-curriculum/python-p3-sqlalchemy-one-to-many/README.md

 that we have you totally hooked, let's take a look at how we use these SQLAlchemy relationships.

-Before we begin, run `pipenv install` and `pipenv shell` to generate and enter your virtual environment.
+Before we begin, run `pipenv install && pipenv shell` to generate and enter your virtual environment.
 This will install `sqlalchemy`, `alembic`, `faker`, `pytest`, and `ipdb`.